elematic/heximal/packages/templates/README.md

-# Stampino
+# Heximal Templates

-Stampino is a fast and flexible HTML template system, where you write dynamic templates using real HTML `<template>` tags:
+Heximal Templates is a fast and flexible HTML template system, where you write dynamic templates using real HTML `<template>` tags:

 ```html
 <template id="my-template">